micked99/ICT-Wspr-complete-setup/README.md

 # PCB

-I have always used Jlcpcb at https://jlcpcb.com/ for my balloon, and other pcb:s
+I have always used Jlcpcb at https://jlcpcb.com/ for my balloon boards and other projects

 The pcb files have been made with Eagle pcb nowdays under the name Autodesk Eagle https://www.autodesk.com/products/eagle/overview